 Disadvantages of Hybrid Cloud

-While hybrid cloud offers strong flexibility, scalability, and control, it also comes with several challenges that businesses need to plan for carefully.
-Managing both private infrastructure and public cloud resources can create extra technical, operational, and financial responsibilities.
-Before adopting this model, organizations should understand the possible disadvantages of hybrid cloud so they can prepare the right strategy, tools, and expertise.
+While hybrid cloud offers strong flexibility, scalability and control, it also brings several challenges that businesses need to plan for carefully.
+A hybrid setup combines two very different systems: the private infrastructure on the company's own premises and the public cloud, which are operated and managed separately, also from a financial perspective.
+Managing both creates extra technical, operational and financial responsibilities.
+Using a hybrid cloud successfully is therefore not a matter of simply switching it on.
+Before adopting this model, organizations should understand the possible disadvantages of hybrid cloud so they can prepare the right strategy, tools and expertise.

 Implementation